MBODM/golang-error-chains/README.md

 The example demonstrates
 - how errors are wrapped
-- how errors can be differed at the top (in main() function) when one package is using another package and all packages "throw" some errors.
+- how errors can be differed at the top (in main() function)
+- what happens when one package is using another package and all "throw" some errors.

 ### Scenario